Converting Fahrenheit to Celsius: A thorough look

 -

 Cooking: Recipes from different countries might use different temperature scales.
 Knowing how to convert ensures accurate cooking results.
-For instance, if a recipe calls for 350°F, you can convert it to Celsius to use your Celsius-marked oven.
+Here's a good example: if a recipe calls for 350°F, you can convert it to Celsius to use your Celsius-marked oven.

 -